jacoblurye/imprint/README.md

                                             ·   ···           ·+::
 ```
 ### As A Module
+ The module implements the following classes:
+* `ImgPrinter`: for stringifying and displaying image files (excluding gifs).
+* `VidPrinter`: for stringifying and displaying video files (and gifs).

 Interact directly with module definitions for use in other Python scripts.
-The module implements the `ImgPrinter` and `VidPrinter` classes for stringifying and displaying image and video files, respectively.
 For example:
 ```
 >>> from imprint import ImgPrinter
 >>> symbols = u' \u25A0'